-- Medical benefits: long-term care, HSAs, cafeteria plans, COBRA compliance, disability
+- Medical benefits: Long-term care, HSAs, cafeteria plans, COBRA compliance, disability

 - Maximizing retirement benefits

-- Why businesses need life insurance
+- Employing life insurance in business

-- Related party transactions: making them work
+- Related-party transactions: Making them work

-- Travel and entertainment
+- Expounding travel and entertainment

-- Methods of accounting: when do you use accrual instead of cash?
+- Methods of accounting: When do you use accrual instead of cash?
 When can you use cash?

-- Understand what strategies and techniques are most appropriate for businesses in dealing with employee-related issues, depreciation, related parties and more
+- Understand what strategies and techniques are most appropriate for businesses in dealing with employee-related issues